alpizano/cracking-the-coding-interview/README.md

 We can then easily **sort** both lists using the Collections class and call the **equals** method to determine if they are permutations!

 https://github.com/alpizano/cracking-the-coding-interview/blob/master/ArraysAndStrings/CheckPermutation/src/main/java/com/alpizano/SortingComparisonImplementation.java

+# Trees And Graphs
+## Route Between Nodes
+**Task:** Given a directed graph, design an algorithm to find out whether there is a router betwee two nodes.

+time complexity:

+space complexity:
+#### Depth-First Search implementation